 You have achieved mastery and gained the great power that comes from attaining the truest kind of confidence.

-Take the First Towards Developing Confidence Through Mastery
+Take the First Step Towards Developing Confidence Through Mastery

 While the language used above to explain the process of mastery centered more on the field of work, it is a process that applies to any domain in life.
 You can strive to become a master lover, husband, father, athlete, financial steward, socializer, or hobbyist.